WilliamMerino/Bank-Loan-Recommendation-Tool/README.md

 1. run the correlation matrix for the data
 2. run the description of the data to establish thresholds for grades
-3. a code that can produce the grading criteria for the past loans
+3. the interpretation of the grading criteria for the past loans
-4. takes the users inputs
+4. takes the users inputs and establishes thresholds
-5. Main function which runs all of it in the background
+5. main function which runs all of it in the background
 6. the user interface that produces the final result